alive-one/PowerShell-System-Hardware-Info/README.md

 P.S.
 Remember, if (when) you would need to read or manage your data you'd better create user, say 'sqlreader', who can SELECT, UPDATE, ALTER, etc., and do some other SQL stuff of your choice.

-05. Download Oracle's MySQL Database driver
+05. Copy Oracle's MySQL Database Connector

-Surf to Oracle official site https://www.mysql.com/products/connector/ where listed different types of connectors.
-Click **ODBC Driver for MySQL (Connector/ODBC)** and choose **Windows (x86, 64-bit), ZIP Archive**.
-When downloaded unzip it and and make sure that folder with connector stored in the same directory as **hwinfo.ps1**
+Download **MySQL.Data.dll** and **System.Threading.Tasks.Extensions.dll** from this repository and make sure to copy these files in same directory with **hwinfo.ps1** for script will search these assemblies in its root folder.
+Alternatively you can download these files from Oracle official site https://www.mysql.com/products/connector/ or NuGet repository, but make sure to download exact same version of **System.Threading.Tasks.Extensions.dll** which requires **MySQL.Data.dll** Otherwise they can not work together.

 06. You're good to go!